CameronBrooks11/OpenSCAD-Batch-Export/README.md

 - `--export-format`: STL flavour, `asciistl` or `binstl`.
 Defaults to `binstl`.
 Only applies to `stl`.
 - `--camera`, `--imgsize`, `--colorscheme`: passed straight to OpenSCAD for `png` output, e.g. `--format png --imgsize 1024,768 --camera 0,0,0,55,0,25,140`.
 OpenSCAD 2021.01 needs a display to render PNG (`xvfb-run openscad-export ...` on a headless Linux box); current builds render offscreen.
 - `-j N`, `--jobs N`: run up to N OpenSCAD processes at once.
 Defaults to the number of CPUs.
 Ctrl-C stops the running renders and abandons the rest. (`--sequential` is a deprecated alias for `--jobs 1`.)
+- `--skip-existing`: leave a case alone when its output file already exists, and say so in the summary.
+The default (`--overwrite`) re-exports everything.
+- `-n`, `--dry-run`: print the OpenSCAD command for every case and run nothing; no files or folders are created.
 - `--select SELECTION`: Select specific parameter sets to export using indices and ranges.
 Format examples: `'0-5'`, `'1-3,7,10-12'`, `'2,4'`.
 Indices are zero-based.

 **Examples:**